Does my child have strep throat?

 Most children’s immune systems are really good at fighting the strep germ.
 In fact, most kids would recover from strep throat even if they are not treated.
 However, some kids’ immune systems go a little haywire when fighting the strep germ.
 In addition to making antibodies (germ-fighting cells) to fight the strep, they make antibodies against their own heart valves (immune system gets confused).
 When antibodies attack the heart valve, kids can get causes rheumatic fever.

 Strep throat can also lead to other complications such as scarlet fever (strep throat plus sandpaper-like rash on the skin), peritonsilar abscesses (pus pocket in the tonsils) and kidney inflammation (first symptom can be cola-colored urine).

 How do we know if your child has strep throat?

 To definitively diagnose strep throat , we use a long cotton swab to gently swipe the sore throat and obtain a sample of the germs.
 This sample goes to the laboratory to culture for Group A strep.
 In other words, we wait to see if the germ grows from the sample.

-Strep throat cannot be diagnosed over the telephone.
+Doctors cannot diagnose strep throat over the telephone.
 Nor can doctors or nurses rely solely on physical exam findings, because while there is a “classic” look to strep throat, some kids with sore throats have normal appearing throats yet the test reveals strep, while others have yucky looking throats but in fact have some other viral infection.
 We physicians ask questions about your child’s symptoms and perform a thorough physical exam and then do a “strep test” if we suspect strep throat.
 Even doctors send their children to the doctor for testing.
 Dr. Lai’s teen was just sent to her pediatrician’s office last week with a sore throat to check for strep the day before a track meet.